Stewed Tomatoes

 How to Peel Tomatoes for Stewing

-• You don’t have to peel the tomatoes before cooking them in this dish (or other cooked tomato dishes), but it does make for a nicer eating experience.
-The skins are completely edible, but they will separate from the flesh of the tomatoes and interfere a bit with the silky texture of the dish.
-I recommend taking a few extra moments to peel tomatoes before stewing them.
+You don’t have to peel the tomatoes before cooking them in this dish (or other cooked tomato dishes), but it does make for a silkier dish and a nicer eating experience.
+Luckily, peeling tomatoes is actually quick and easy.

 Plate set with Stewed Tomatoes, greens, and fish.